 My mission has always been and will continue to be to inspire each of you to think from a place of serving your clients and never having to sell a day in your life.

 Now, on with the tips!

-Building rapport is THE BEST way to create a solid foundation for any business relationship.
+Building rapport is the #1 sales and mindset tips to create a solid foundation for any business relationship.
 It’s also the key to your top revenue success.

 It doesn’t matter if it’s online, in a retail store, or at 30,000 feet.
 Knowing your people is crucial.
 Genuinely care about them.
 And let them get to know, like, and trust you, too.

 But as basic as it sounds, it seems that these days that good ol’ fashioned rapport and relationship thing is becoming more and more of a lost art.

 Believe me, it’s going to change how you show up in the world.
 It doesn’t matter if it’s on Facebook Live, at your Toastmasters meeting, or in line at Starbucks.